Stochastic portfolio theory with price impact: The financial market

 \subsection{Positive prices}

-The impact model \eqref{eqn:price} yields an additive relationship between the observed and fundamental price.
-As such, we cannot apriori conclude that the process $P_i$ is strictly positive even though the fundamental price $S_i$ is.
+The impact model \eqref{eqn:price} specifies an additive relationship between the observed and fundamental prices.
+As such, we cannot a priori conclude that the process $P_i$ is strictly positive even though the fundamental price $S_i$ is.
 In the following proposition we obtain a simple sufficient condition on $Q_i$ that ensures positivity of $P_i$.